griffithlab/pVACtools/docs/pvacview/pvacseq_module/pvacseq_upload.rst

 ********************************

 To investigate a specific variant in detail (on both the transcript and peptide levels), you will need to click on the investigate button located in the select column of the main aggregate report table (last column).
 Afterwards, you may choose to select a rating for the neoantigen candidate using the Eval column.
-By default, all peptides are initially in a Pending state when the report is generated from pVACseq.
+By default, all peptides are initially in a "Pending" state when the report is generated from pVACseq.
 Based on exploration and evaluation of the features provided, you can mark the peptide as either ``Accept``, ``Reject``, or ``Review``.
-Your current state of selections are also counted and shown in the ``Peptide Evaluation Overview`` box.
+Counts of the current states are shown in the ``Peptide Evaluation Overview`` box.

 .. figure:: ../../images/screenshots/pvacview-comments.png
     :width: 800px